Fast detection and specific detection of facultative and obligate fermentative yeastsItem Number: 01230011

-Lab analysis of fermentative yeasts
+Lab analysis: detection of fermentative yeasts

 Alcoholic as well as non-alcoholic beverages are analyzed for the presence of yeasts in general and regarding obligate and potential fermentative yeasts.
 Differentiation and classification between obligate fermentative yeasts is performed by applying specific gene probes.
 Obligate fermentative yeasts can cause damage of any product in every cell concentration.
 Potential fermentative yeasts can cause product damage only under certain conditions like carbonisation, sugar content or pH-value.
 In addition, presence of yeasts in general is determined.

 Results will be provided within 3 working days after sample receipt, in case of readily enriched samples or grown colonies by the next working day.